Return to Home Page

 Time: 11Hrs 20Mins

-Last night I packed my tent, and all the associated paraphernalia, for a trip to Fisherfield.
-After lifting the rucksack, I instantly changed my mind and instead decided to just go in and out for a day.
-Walking is much more enjoyable with a light pack.
+Last night I packed my tent and all the associated paraphernalia for a trip to Fisherfield.
+After lifting the rucksack, I instantly changed my mind and instead decided to just go in and out in a day as walking is much more enjoyable with a light pack!
 In previous visits to Fisherfield/Letterewe, I have went in three times from Poolewe and twice from Corrie Hallie.
 Today, for a change, I opted to go in from Gruinard.
-I parked on a verge near Inchina.
-Room for several cars on verge.
+I parked on a verge near Inchina where there is room for several cars.

 Click here to see a map of the route undertaken

 Today the air was filled with birdsong.
 Cuckoos were cuckooing and sandpipers were piping.
-Dragonflies and damselflies were darting about chasing each other.
-I found the five mile walk-in, alongside the River Gruinard, really pleasant.
+Dragonflies and damselflies were darting about playing chase.
+The five mile walk-in alongside the River Gruinard was really pleasant.

 Gruinard River: